 Self-propelled underwater treadmill

-In some circumstances, investing in an electrically operated underwater treadmill is just not an option.
-In this case, it is still well possible to perform stationary walking exercises underwater using the Pooltrack® Curve.
-The Pooltrack® curve is a piece of hydrotherapy equipment enabling individuals to perform a walking kind of motion on a set of underwater rollers.
-This helps in muscle control and increases trunk stability.
+In other cases, purchasing an electrically powered underwater treadmill is simply not an option.
+In this instance, the Pooltrack® Curve can still be used to do stationary walking activities underwater.
+The Pooltrack® curve is a piece of hydrotherapy equipment that allows persons to walk on a set of underwater rollers.
+This improves muscle control and trunk stability.

 Underwater bicycle, a home trainer in water